bogdanvuk/pygears/README.rst

       return dout

-**PyGears** proposes a single generic interface for all modules (:ref:`read about the hardware implementation of the interface here <gears-interface>`) and provides a way to use powerful features of Python language to compose modules writen in an existing HDL (currently only supports SystemVerilog).
+**PyGears** proposes a single generic interface for all modules (`read about the hardware implementation of the interface here <https://bogdanvuk.github.io/pygears/gears.html#gears-interface>`_) and provides a way to use powerful features of Python language to compose modules writen in an existing HDL (currently only supports SystemVerilog).
 Based on the Python description, **PyGears** generates functionaly equivalent, synthesizable RTL.

 Furthermore, **PyGears** offers a way to write verification environment in high-level Python language and co-simulate the generated RTL with an external HDL simulator. **PyGears** featuresf a completely free solution using `Verilator <http://www.veripool.org/wiki/verilator>`_ simulator and standard SystemVerilog simulators via the `DPI <https://en.wikipedia.org/wiki/SystemVerilog_DPI>`_ (tested on proprietary Questa and NCSim simulators).

 **PyGears** also features a `library of standard modules <https://github.com/bogdanvuk/pygears/tree/develop/pygears/common>`_ and the `cookbook library <https://github.com/bogdanvuk/pygears/tree/develop/pygears/cookbook>`_ that are ready to be used in a **PyGears** design.

 In **PyGears**, each HDL module is considered a Python function, called the *gear*, hence the design is described in form of a functional (gear) composition.
 In order for HDL modules to be composable in this way, they need to be designed in accordance with the **Gears** methodology.
-You should probably :ref:`read a short intro to Gears <gears-introduction-to-gears>` in order to understand this project from the hardware prespective.
+You should probably `read a short intro to Gears https://bogdanvuk.github.io/pygears/gears.html#gears-introduction-to-gears`_ in order to understand this project from the hardware prespective.

 **PyGears** supports also the hierarchical gears which do not have a HDL implementation, but are defined in terms of other gears.
 Each gear accepts and returns interface objects as arguments, which represents module connections.
 This allows for a module composition to be described in terms of powerfull functional concepts, such as: partial application, higher-order functions, function polymorphism.

-**PyGears** features a powerfull system of :ref:`generic types <typing>`, which allows for generic modules to be described, as well as to perform type checking of the gear composition.
+**PyGears** features a powerfull system of `generic types <https://bogdanvuk.github.io/pygears/typing.html#typing>`_, which allows for generic modules to be described, as well as to perform type checking of the gear composition.

 Where to start?
 ===============